praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 ![storagepath.png](media/labMedia/createdata.png)

-24. Once created, the **files** can be viewed under the input folder.
+24. Once the connection is created, the **files** can be viewed under the input folder.

 ![successdata.png](media/labMedia/successdata.png)